MileHacker Logo

 Vegetarian/Vegan

-Finding strictly meat-free options can be challenging due to hidden ingredients.
+Finding strictly meat-no-cost alternatives can be challenging due to hidden ingredients.

-Look for Buddhist vegetarian restaurants (素食) and use translation apps for "no meat" (wú ròu).
+Look for Buddhist vegetarian restaurants (素食) and use translation apps for "without meat" (wú ròu).

 Gluten-Free/Allergies